ProspectiveCo/perspective-tdengine-docs/README.md

 - Run the demo docker containers -- one step shop to demo the result of this doc!
 - Install and configure Perspective & TDengine client libraries.
-- Setup Prospective.co (commercial product) to create analytical dashabords on top of TDengine tables.
+- Setup Prospective.co (commercial product) to create analytical dashboards on top of TDengine tables.
 - Setup streaming data visualization with:
   - Python
   - Node JS